-This morning in Globex, WTI Crude was down slightly; Natural Gas was unchanged; Heating Oil was unchanged; and, Gasoline was up one cent.
-Additionally, cash prices were lower in New York and New England .
+This morning in Globex, WTI Crude was up 26 cents; Natural Gas was down four cents; Heating Oil was up one cent; and, Gasoline was unchanged.
+Additionally, cash prices were lower in New York and New England.

 Natural Gas Glossary